 The figure includes an increase in funding for the Boiler Upgrade Scheme, plus “funding to grow the heat pump manufacturing supply chain in the UK to support the plan”.

-There were some misgivings about how the plan is being executed.
+There were some misgivings about how these plans are being executed.
 “We don’t just need more homes; we need more low carbon homes,” said Dr Jon Hiscock, CEO of voltage control firm Fundamentals.
 “And today’s budget was a missed opportunity to combine ambitious house building targets with policies that increase the uptake of low carbon technologies and invite households to move towards cleaner, more secure electricity.”

 “As a bare minimum, the default specification for all new homes should include supplier-interactive smart meters, solar panels and EV charging points, with battery storage and ground source heat pumps where possible.”